What is a Kanban Board?

 - It’s useful to break down the backlog of work into different types - i.e. features and bugs for a team of developers, or presentations, newsletters, web management for a team of marketers.

-- Stating the WIP limit for each stage of work helps the team decide how many items to take on.
-We recommend you experiment with the limit value, it can and should be adjusted after you have run the process for several weeks.
+- Stating the WIP limit for each stage of work helps the team decide how many items to take on, lets them stop multi-tasking, and ensures that the started items are finished before more work is pulled.
+We recommend you experiment with the limit value, it can and should be adjusted after you have run the process for several weeks, and had the chance to correctly identify the process bottlenecks.

 - The middle steps: specifying, implementing, and validating work, are often divided into sub-columns.
 The right column of each step holds cards that have completed that step, showing that they are ready for the next person in the team to take it on.
 It’s an easy way to signal that “I have completed the work and you can take it from here.”